Yes and no: The Early English four-form system

 Marsh calls this four-form system of Early Modern English a "needless subtlety".
 Tooke called it a "ridiculous distinction", with Marsh concluding that Tooke believed Thomas More to have simply made this rule up and observing that Tooke is not alone in his disbelief of More.
 Marsh, however, points out (having himself analyzed the works of John Wycliffe, Geoffrey Chaucer, John Gower, John Skelton, and Robert of Gloucester, and Piers Plowman and Le Morte d'Arthur) that the distinction both existed and was generally and fairly uniformly observed in Early Modern English from the time of Chaucer to the time of Tyndale.
 But after the time of Tyndale, the four-form system was rapidly replaced by the modern two-form system.
+The Oxford English Dictionary says the four-form system "was usually considered to be... proper..." until about 1600, with citations from Old English (mostly for yes and yea) and without any indication that the system had not yet started then.